JoannaMacDev/JoannaMacDev.github.io/_posts/2019-12-30-Property-Wrappers-And-Multiple-Attributes.md

 This article has discussed how to create a mechanism that allows multiple attributes to be applied to a single property by means of a property wrapper that can contain a list of attributes.

-The hope is taht Swift will evolve to a point where such workarounds are no longer necessary.
+The hope is that Swift will evolve to a point where such workarounds are no longer necessary.
 You can contact me via Twitter on @JoannaMacDev with any reactions or comments.